bsaffouri/MoodMatch/README.md

 and MoodMatch will interpret your input and return a short list of films that reflect those emotions and themes.

 ## Next steps:
-- Improve and expand mood mappings to be more accuate
+- Improve and expand mood mappings
-- Add keyword matching
+- Refine keywords for better results
 - Build UI
+- Add features like movie posters and rating
+- Additional NLP techs for better understanding of mood

 --- to be updated ---
 - summmary -
 - challenges -
 - features -
 - built with
 > Python 3
 > TMBD API
+> Hugging Face Transformers (sentence-transformers/all-MiniLM-L6-v2)
+> Pytorch for embeddings and cosin similarity
 > Developed with VSCode